Chapters > British Columbia > Local Network > Vancouver Island South Network

 The Vancouver Island South Network hosted a presentation by UVIC Director of Office of Campus Planning and Sustainability, Mike Wilson.

-TOPIC: Campus Planning: An Update on Planning and Design at the University of Victoria
+SPEAKER: Mike Wilson, Director of Campus Planning and Sustainability - UVIC TOPIC: Campus Planning: An Update on Planning and Design at the University of Victoria

 Description

-This webinar will be focused on discussions on general and advancing campus planning topics of our times and will introduce changes to UVIC, both underway and planned, considering growth and up-dating aspirations for a contemporary university.
+This webinar focused on discussions on general and advancing campus planning topics of our times and will introduce changes to UVIC, both underway and planned, considering growth and up-dating aspirations for a contemporary university.

 Particularly in the dynamic geography of British Columbia, seismic considerations have needed to become an integral feature in architectural design.
 Increasingly stringent seismic engineering and design standards can sometimes be perceived as challenges to architectural budgets, and as constraints to other design objectives.
 Notably, more demanding seismic criteria may also be seen as a particular hurdle for the maintenance and rehabilitation of heritage buildings.